MyCodeIsAmazing/ydb/ydb/docs/en/core/security/audit-log.md

 ### Audit event sources {#audit-event-sources}

 An *audit event source* is a {{ ydb-short-name }} service or subsystem that can emit audit events.
 Each source is identified by a unique identifier (UID) and may expose additional attributes specific to the component.
-Some sources require extra configuration, such as feature flags or enabling certain log classes, before they start emitting events.
+Some sources require extra configuration, such as feature flags or enabling certain log classes, before the source starts emitting events.

 ### Log classes {#log-classes}